Royal Brompton Hospital: The move to Brompton

 The area known as Brompton was no more than a village surrounded by market gardens, but quickly developed in the 1840s.
 The hospital acquired a market garden site there from a charity to erect a new hospital, with the architect being Frederick John Francis.
 The stone laying for the west wing was on 11 June 1844 by Prince Albert, the Prince Consort.
 One of the features of the building was the inclusion of ventilation by forced warm air in an attempt to create a temperature more commonly found in more southern latitudes.
 The total cost for the west wing and part of the centre was £11,762.
 The first admission of patients was in 1846, whilst the east wing was completed in 1852.

-The medical committee of the hospital commissioned a small sanatorium in Bournemouth which was designed by E B Lamb and opened as the Royal National Sanatorium for Diseases of the Chest in 1855.
+The medical committee of the hospital commissioned a small sanatorium in Bournemouth which was designed by E. B. Lamb and opened as the Royal National Sanatorium for Diseases of the Chest in 1855.

 The hospital acquired houses on the south side of the Brompton Road in 1868 with a plan to connect to the main building with a tunnel, which was completed in 1872.
 The hospital continued to purchase houses on the south side and eventually developed the site to become the south block of the Brompton, which was formally opened by the President of the corporation, The Earl of Derby on 13 June 1882.
 Without the bequest of Miss Cordelia Angelica Read of some £100,000, the hospital may never have been built.
 The building was in an "E" shape and constructed of red brick and Ancaster stone.
-The basement contained a compressed air room and a Turkish bath There were also facilities for a large outpatients department, rooms for resident staff and a lecture room and ten wards holding from 1 to 8 beds.
+The basement contained a compressed air room and Victorian Turkish baths.
+There were also facilities for a large outpatients department, rooms for resident staff and a lecture room and ten wards holding from 1 to 8 beds.
 The total cost was said to be £65,976.

 Frimley Sanitorium

 On 13 September 1900, the Royal Brompton Hospital acquired 20 acre of planted forestry at Chobham Ridge (which is 400 ft above sea level), 2 mi from Frimley Railway Station for £3,900.
 The hospital was built with four wings in the shape of a cross.
 The formal opening of the sanatorium was on 25 June 1904, with the ceremony performed by the Prince of Wales (later King George V), but because of unresolved problems regarding heating, plumbing and staff the first patients were not admitted until March 1905.

 Marcus Paterson, who had been a house physician at the Brompton from 1901, accepted a post at Frimley in 1905, becoming the Medical Superintendent in January 1906.
 Paterson was known to say, "it would make them [the patients] more resistant to the disease by improving their physical condition."
 To this end, he introduced what was one of the first attempts at systematic rehabilitation, which involved patients in undertaking physical labour.

-The Sanitorium remained open as an outpatient site for mental health care into the 21st century.
+The sanitorium remained open as an outpatient site for mental health care into the 21st century.
 It closed in 2014 and the site was sold for housing development.